jtevns/Metagenomics-Workflow/README.md

 # Metagenomics-Workflow
-A workflow for metagenomics using nextflow
+A workflow for metagenomics using snakemake